Decision wait times

 - Central Office Hearing: You will travel to Washington, D.C., for an in-person hearing with a VLJ.
 Again, there is a limited capacity for these hearings to ensure appropriate social distancing and sanitized hearing rooms.
 If you prefer not to wait, the Board has more openings for virtual tele-hearings.

-As you can see above, the overwhelming majority of hearings the Board currently holds are virtual tele-hearings.
-This is the fastest way for you to have a hearing.
+As you can see above, the overwhelming majority of hearings currently held by the Board are virtual tele-hearings.
+This is the fastest way to have a hearing.
 Videoconference hearings and Central Office hearings take significantly longer to schedule than a virtual tele-hearing.

-In addition to working hard to get decisions out to Veterans and appellants, the Board is continually collecting feedback from Veterans and appellants and using it to improve our customer service experience.
-Specifically, the Board sends surveys to all Veterans to seek their feedback at three stages during the appeal: 1) When the appeal is first docketed at the Board; 2) Immediately after their hearings, if requested; and 3) After they receive the Board’s written decision on their appeals.
+In addition to working hard to get decisions out to Veterans and appellants, the Board continually collects feedback from Veterans and appellants, using it to improve our customer service experience.
+Specifically, the Board sends surveys to all Veterans to obtain their feedback at three distinct stages during the appeal: 1) When the appeal is first docketed at the Board; 2) Immediately after their hearing, if requested; and 3) After they receive the Board’s written decision on their appeal.

 As you can see above, Veterans leave the Board with higher trust levels than they had when they first filed their appeals.
 Also, trust scores are much higher for AMA appeals, probably because of the increased choice, especially the AMA’s options for additional reviews through multiple avenues that resolve more appeals faster.
-While only about half of Veterans agree they “trust” the Board after getting their final decisions, that is far higher than the percentage of those same Veterans from when they first filed their appeal.
+While only about half of Veterans under AMA agree they “trust” the Board after getting their final decisions, that is far higher than the percentage of those same Veterans from when they first filed their appeal.
 Also, a significant percentage of Veterans report “trust” even after getting no relief from the Board.
-While half report trust in the Board on surveys after they receive a decision, only about a third of Veterans receiving a decision on their appeal.
-Below are statistics showing the percentage of “issues” granted in cases coming to the Board in both appeals systems:
+While half report trust in the Board on surveys after they receive a decision, only about a third of all Veterans receiving a decision on their appeal obtained at least some of the relief they sought.

-Annual reports show the Court reverses very few Board decisions for being “clearly erroneous.”
-More often, Court clerks and VA Office of General Counsel attorneys agree to jointly remand select issues from appealed cases back to the Board so the judge can further explain the reasons and bases supporting the judge’s denial or partial grant.
+Annual reports also show the Court reverses very few Board decisions for being “clearly erroneous.”
+More often, Court clerks and VA Office of General Counsel attorneys agree to jointly remand select issues from appealed cases back to the Board so the judge can further explain the reasons or bases supporting the judge’s denial or partial grant.
 These are known as Joint Motions for Remand (JMRs) or Joint Motions for Partial Remand (JMPRs).
-This procedural mechanism for returning cases to the Board is not typically based on a legal error requiring reversal, but rather, an attempt by the parties to ensure that the rationale supporting the Board’s decision is more fully articulated to the Veteran and their counsel.
+This procedural mechanism for returning cases to the Board is not typically based on a legal error requiring reversal, but rather, an attempt by the parties to ensure that the rationale supporting the Board’s decision is more fully explained to the Veteran and their counsel.
 Other times, the remand calls for VA to conduct further exams or seek out additional records for consideration.

 Rest assured, the Board is committed to resolve appeals swiftly and completely…to the fullest extent of the law…with fair and final decisions by a judge.
-The Board understands that this process can be long and frustrating for Veterans, but we hope that this provides information to explain why your appeal is taking so long, and what VA and the Board is trying to do about it.
+The Board understands that the appeals process can be long and frustrating for Veterans, but we hope that this provides information to explain why your appeal is taking so long, and what VA and the Board are trying to do about it.
 Additional information can be found on the Appeals Modernization page.